KateBiel/2023PP_WebXR_KanaSmash/README.md

     - WebXR Export
     - Works on the Oculus Quest; compatibility with other platforms hasn't been tested.
     - Works on Quest Browser (Oculus Quest) and Google Chrome (Windows); compatibility with other browsers hasn't been tested.

-> [!NOTE]
->This Project is still be in the development stage.
-Documentation will be uploaded after the project is compleated.

 <div style="border-top: 1.4px solid #3a3c43; margin-top: 50px;"></div>